mmuratarat/mmuratarat.github.io/_pages/faq.md

 It is very important to remember that the gradient of a function is only defined if the function is real-valued, that is, if it returns a scalar value.

 The most important thing to remember about the gradient is that the gradient of $f$, if evaluated at an input $(x_{0},y_{0})$, points in the direction of the steepest ascent.
 So, if you walk in that direction of the gradient, you will be going straight up the hill.
 Similarly, the magnitude of the vector $\nabla f(x_{0},y_{0})$ tells you what the slope of the hill is in that direction, meaning that if you walk in that direction, you will increase the value of $f$ at most rapidly.
+Therefore, for numerical methods being used in Deep Learning, such as gradient descent algorithm, we go in the negative direction of the gradient because we want to minimize the loss function.
+In this case, $f$ is a loss function which we decrease by moving in the direction of the negative gradient.

+Gradient descent proposes a new point:

+$$
+x^{\prime} = x - \epsilon \nabla_{x} f(x)
+$$

+where $\epsilon$ is learning rate, a positive scalar determining the size of the step.
+We can choose $\epsilon$ in several different ways.
+A popular approach is to set $\epsilon$ to a small constant.
+Another approach is to evaluate $f(x - \epsilon \nabla_{x} f(x))$ for several values of $\epsilon$ and choose the one that results in the smallest objective value.
+This last strategy is called a **line search**.
+Gradient descent converges when every element of the gradient is zero (or, in practice, close to zero).
+In some cases, we may be able to avoid running this iterative algorithm and just jump directly to the critical point by solving the equation $\nabla_{x} f(x) = 0$ for $x$ and get analytical (closed-form) results.

+Although the gradient descent is limited to optimization in continuous spaces, the general concept of repeatedly making a small move (that is approximately the best small move) toward better configurations can be generalized to discrete spaces.
+Ascending an objective function of discrete parameters is called **hill climbing**.

 Note that the symbol $\nabla$ is referred to either as nabla or del.